dotnet/iot/src/devices/Amg88xx/README.md

 ***Important***: the reference specification states that the current mode can be read, but it seems that is not working at the time being.
 The bit is always read as 0.
 <br/><br/>

-### Thermal image / Pixel array
-The temperature readings of the pixel array can be read as a thermal image with 64 pixels arranged in an 8x8 matrix.
-The pixel array can be readout at any time and speed.
-However, the sensor updates the corresponding registers depending on the configured frame rate.
-<br/><br/>
-**Note:** there is no statement in the reference specification w.r.t. the synchronization between an update of the pixel registers and the readout operation.
-So, you may readout pixel data from two subsequent frames in one readout operation.
-However, for normal application this shouldn't be relevant.

 ### Interrupt control, levels and pixel flags